PTAB

 4. Key Claim Construction Positions

-• “local column read amplifier”: Similarly, Petitioner proposed this term be construed as “a column read amplifier that is associated with only one latch circuit.”
-The reasoning mirrors the argument for the write driver circuit, relying on the plain language of the claims and the patent's intrinsic distinction between local and global components.
-This construction was vital to arguing that Hamade’s per-column drive circuit met the "local" limitation.
+• "local column read amplifier": Similarly, Petitioner proposed this term be construed as "a column read amplifier that is associated with only one latch circuit."
+The rationale followed that for the "local data write driver circuit," emphasizing the one-to-one correspondence between the amplifier and the latch circuit as a key feature of the invention, distinguishing it from architectures using shared or global components.

 5. Relief Requested